Menu

 It is hard to give an accurate depiction of which medical school is the “easiest” to get into.
 As can be seen in the “criteria and weightings” table above, each medical school has subtle differences in how they choose their students.
 Depending on your strengths or weaknesses, some universities may present more challenges than others.

 For example, a student who scores highly on GAMSAT but does not have many pertinent life experiences to fill a portfolio might be highly competitive for a university that puts a strong emphasis on GAMSAT, such as USyd.
-However, such a student may not be as competitive at UoW due to the portfolio requirements.
+However, such a student may not be as competitive at Deakin where other students may receive bonuses for prior clinical experience.

 Another example is a student who had a poor undergraduate GPA but went on to do a PhD.
 This student would be advantaged at universities that award an automatic GPA of 7 for completed PhDs, but would be disadvantaged at universities that only consider undergraduate studies in the calculation of the GPA.